3-year-old missing after being punished for not drinking milk, told to stand in coyote-prone area

-Mathews told investigators that he went back to the tree 15 minutes later and realized Sherin was gone.
+When he went back to the tree 15 minutes later, he told police Sherin was gone.

 The family called police five hours later to report her missing.
-Mathews also told detectives that he knew coyotes were seen in the area where he left his daughter.
+Mathews also told detectives that he knew coyotes were seen in the area where he left his daughter, which was across an alley and behind a fence from the family home.

 Police say they are still trying to figure out why the family waited so long, but say Mathews was arrested on a complaint of abandoning or endangering a child.